 Episodes of biliary colic associated with cholelithiasis are typically self-limited and should be treated symptomatically with antiemetics, fluids, and appropriate pain control (NSAIDs and/or opioids).
 Medical treatments such as ursodeoxycholic acid and chenodeoxycholic acid (both of which inhibit hepatic secretion of biliary cholesterol and promote dissolution of gallstones) are available but not used as they are ineffective.
 Extracorporeal shock wave lithotripsy (similar to what is done in renal stones) is a rarely performed procedure meant to break up stones in the gallbladder, often in conjunction with post procedure ERCP.
 These are reserved for patients who are not operative candidates.
 The definitive treatment for symptomatic cholelithiasis is surgical removal of the gallbladder (cholecystectomy).
 Patients may benefit from dietary changes (low fat foods) until their operation.

 Choledocholithiasis is treated with surgical or endoscopic (ERCP) removal of the stone.

 All patients with acute cholecystitis and cholangitis must be admitted to the hospital for IV antibiotics and possible surgical intervention.
-In the presence of signs of sepsis ICU admission may be required.
+In the presence of signs of sepsis, end organ dysfunction, or hypotension, ICU admission may be required.

 Pearls and Pitfalls